Food Delivery App Development: Everything You Need To Know About Building a Food Delivery Platform

 - Profile creation and logins via social media channels

-- Search filters (by cuisine, price category, delivery time, etc)
+- Search filters (by cuisine, price category, delivery time, and such)

 - Ordering from the menu